jfo/weblog/content/post/how-zig-do.md

 something to the screen.
 Zig is [fastidious about error handling](http://ziglang.org/documentation/master/#Hello-World) and stdout is error prone.
-I don't want to mess around with that right now, so I can print straight to stderr with `warn`, here imported from the standard library.
+I don't want to mess around with that right now, so I can print straight to stderr with `warn`, above imported from the standard library.

-`warn` takes a format string, just like `printf` does!
+`warn` takes a format string, just like `printf` in C does!
 The above prints:

 ```bash
 4343434343
 ```

-43 being the ascii code for the `+` char.
+43 is the ascii code for the `+` char.
 I can also go:

 ```zig
 warn("{c}", c);